How To Find Pawn Shops and Pawnbrokers Near Me

 4. Check for Interest Rates and Other Fees

 Pawn shops are allowed to charge huge interest rates.
 Some states cap the interest rate that pawn shops are allowed to charge, but that doesn’t necessarily mean they are protecting the consumer.
 For instance, Texas has a cap of 240% APR on loans up to $222.

 Good To Know

 Pawn shops can also charge fees for processing or storage.
 Ask the pawnbroker about these fees before handing over your item.
 If they are not open about the fees they charge, however, then their fees may be much higher than the standard.

 Some pawn shops include these fees when calculating their advertised APR, but many do not.
 You can take this into account when deciding if you can afford to pay the loan back.
 Once you sign your item over as a collateral but you can’t pay the loan back, then know that your item is gone.

 5. Ensure Proper Storage of Your Item

 Make sure the pawn shop you choose can securely store your item.
-If your item is precious metal, jewelry, or other high value item, make sure the shop has a safe for storing your item and applicable insurance to cover for the loss or damage to your item.
+If your item is precious metal, jewelry or another high-value item, make sure the shop has a safe for storing your item and applicable insurance to cover for the loss of your item or damage to it.
 Firearms also need to be stored in a safe, both for their protection and the protection of the staff.